schmengler/PdfBox/README.md

 ```

 ## PHPUnit tests
-To run the unit tests, change the environment variable `pdfbox-jar` to the full path of your PdfBox jar file.
-See *phpunit.xml.dist*
+To run the unit tests, change the environment variable `PDFBOX_JAR` to the full path of your PdfBox JAR file.
+See *phpunit.xml.dist*.